 There is an impressive group of players celebrating birthdays today, but the best of them all is Hall of Fame forward Guy Lafleur, who was born in Thurso, Quebec, on Sept.
 20, 1951.
 He was one of the Canadiens’ biggest stars during their dominant decade of the 1970s.

 Lafleur was taken with the first overall pick of the 1971 NHL Amateur Draft.
 He had his major breakout during the 1974-75 season with 53 goals and 119 points.
-He won Art Ross Trophy, for leading the league in scoring, in each of the next three seasons with outputs of 125, 136 and 132 points.
+He won the Art Ross Trophy, for leading the league in scoring, in each of the following three seasons with outputs of 125, 136, and 132 points.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.